New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Titans stats and trends

-- In Tennessee's 11 games this season, it has seven wins against the spread.
+- Tennessee has played 11 games, with seven wins against the spread.

 - This season, the Titans won ATS in their only game as an underdog of 7 points or more.

-- Tennessee's games this season have gone over the total in six out of 11 opportunities (54.5%).
+- Tennessee's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When Tennessee puts up more than 16.1 points, it is 7-2 against the spread and 8-1 overall.
+- Tennessee is 7-2 against the spread and 8-1 overall in games when it puts up more than 16.1 points.

-- Tennessee is 6-2 against the spread and 6-2 overall when the team amasses more than 313.2 yards.
+- In games that Tennessee churns out over 313.2 yards, the team is 6-2 against the spread and 6-2 overall.

 - The Titans have 17 giveaways this season, while the Patriots have 21 takeaways.